 - 1. We recognise that the actions resulting from a policy are what make a difference. - 2.
-Each year we draw up an action plan within the framework of the overall school improvement plan, setting out the specific actions and projects we shall undertake to implement the principles above. - 3.
-Our current action plan is set out in our Single Equality Scheme Action Plan.
+Every three years we draw up an Equality Action Plan within the framework of the overall school improvement plan, setting out the specific actions and projects we shall undertake to implement the principles above. - 3.
+Our Single Equality Scheme Action Plan is reviewed each year to ensure that actions are on track and to evaluate impact.